 Note: Girls with hair too short to be tied back should have their hair pinned back out of their faces.

 - Medical ID’s and newly pierced ears are permitted

 - No other jewelry is allowed due to safety reasons.

 The Dance Station:

 We are excited to share the large waiting room in our dance school.
-Parents may stay and relax till class ends.
-Only quiet time/play will be allowed in the waiting area.
+During observation weeks, parents may stay in the lobby during class.
+Only quiet activities will be allowed in the waiting area.
 This space is to be used by dancers prior or during dance class.
 Dancers will go to the waiting area to change out their shoes if needed.
 Please refrain from peeking through the windows and doors.
 This has caused distractions to our dancers in the past and it’s imperative we have their attention the entire time.

 Our dance studio is designed for our dancers to enjoy their special time at Dancing Lights.
 Supervised siblings are permitted in the waiting area during drop-offs and pick-ups.
 However, siblings are not permitted in the dance studio.
 Please be sure to make arrangements for children that are not registered students if you will be attending any in class performance.
 This will allow your ballerina to better enjoy their time in, “the spotlight.”
 While classes are in session, please do not allow siblings to become a distraction, in the waiting area.
 Only quiet play will be permitted in the waiting area.

 All cell phone use (social media, texting, phone calls) in the studio and lobby beyond parental contact is prohibited.
 Class content may be posted ONLY with the instructor’s permission.
 Individual selfie’s and group photos are also prohibited without the instructor’s consent.
 The Dancing Lights Ballet School wishes to preserve the integrity of a dance education.